How to use your PC as TV remote control

 So, that’s how you can use your PC as a remote control for your TV.
 As you noticed, there are two ways in which this can be achieved: by using a third-party app or by buying and setting up an external USB infrared transmitter/receiver cable.

-The first method is cheaper but it requires devices connected to the same wireless network (and, in most situations the third-party apps will not be quite accurate); the second method is what we recommend, especially if you want to use stable and accurate solutions and, of course, if spending some money for it isn’t a problem for you.
+The first method is cheaper but it requires devices connected to the same wireless network (and, in most situations the third-party apps will not be quite accurate); the second method is what we recommend, especially if you want to use stable and accurate solutions and, of course, if spending some money on it isn’t a problem for you.

 RELATED STORIES TO CHECK OUT: